Bermuda Run, NC

 Club team directors or head coaches may report disputes to the event directors.
 All disputes will be settled by the Event Director(s) or his/her designee.
 Game appeals may only be submitted on the misapplication of rules.
 Judgment calls, including goal timing, is not a misapplication of the rules and therefore may not be challenged.
 The Event Director’s ruling will be final.

-Teams should report to their cars, or under cover if lightning causes a stoppage in play.
+Mother nature is out of control of tournament directors, officials, and on-site managers.
+Safety is our priority!
+Teams should report to their cars, or under cover if thunder and/or lightning causes a stoppage in play.
 All fields will be cleared.
-Games are official after 1-half of play.
-Game-lengths may be modified if make up games are deemed necessary.
+Game lengths may be modified if make-up games are deemed necessary.

 Tournament deposits for teams are non-refundable.
 If the tournament is canceled or postponed due to public health reasons, the tournament fee minus the deposit will be offered as credit towards a future event.
 No refunds will be made in the event of cancelation or shortening of any matches due to inclement weather or unforeseeable circumstances out of the control of the organization that does not relate to the current public health crisis.
 We will make every effort to use contingency plans to maximize gameplay for all teams.